fkyros/fdf/README.md

     t_point sign;
     t_point point;
     int     err;
-    int     tmp;
+    int     factor;

 	//the differences refer to how distant are the initial to the final points diff.x = ft_abs(to.x - from.x);
     diff.y = ft_abs(to.y - from.y);
-	//the sign defines how should we advance inside the grid sign.x = -1;
+	//the sign defines in which direction should we advance inside the grid sign.x = -1;
     sign.y = -1;
     if (from.x < to.x)